bustyabalazs/ArmWrestlingTournamentGenerator/readme.txt

 TODO list:

-Mark semifinals and final on the UI create final match from semifinals(final of winners and final of loosers) save bracket after every match play automatically matches with 1 competitor show selected match at the top of the next match list after every played match save the bracket check competitor number in current round to assume if it is semifinal or final add button for starting a category
+advance bracket for all round, play automatically matches with 1 competitor show rankings on the projection add to rankings semifinal and final matches show selected match at the top of the next match list on the projection after every played match save the bracket check competitor number in current round to assume if it is semifinal or final add button for starting a category